aposteriori-sg/tutorials/courses/17 Robotics with Gearsbot/30 Mechanical Design/10 Linear Actuator.md

 - Make the Forklift go up (say, 10 rotations) and back down to the starting point

-- Lift the table
+- Lift the crate

-- Move the table
+- Move the crate to another side of the space

-- Put the table down
+- Put the crate down on the floor and move away

 ## Test 1